Skip to main content

 Introduction

 Sport has the power to bring people and communities together, to promote social inclusion and encourage connections and friendships between people from all different backgrounds.
-Perhaps because sport is associated with so many positive aspects of life, discrimination such as racism is often considered to be something that exists outside of sport.
-More recently, sport organisations have begun to acknowledge that sport is not always as inclusive and accessible to all as it may seem.
-Some have argued that, like other parts of society, sport harbours elements of institutional racism that can cause barriers for racially minoritised people to participate and gain success, such as in roles like coaching.
-In other cases, racially minoritised players have been subjected to racist abuse, bullying and unfair treatment.
+Perhaps because sport is associated with so many positive aspects of life, discrimination such as racism can be mistakenly viewed as something that only really exists outside of sport.
+Sport organisations have begun to acknowledge that sport is not always as inclusive and accessible to all as people might assume.
+It is recognised that sport harbours elements of institutional racism that can cause barriers for racially minoritised people to participate and gain success, not only as players but also in roles like coaching.
+There are, unfortunately, many examples where racially minoritised players have been subjected to racist abuse, bullying and unfair treatment.

 In the UK, high-profile sports like professional football have become important vehicles to promote wider social campaigns for racial equality and anti-discrimination.
-Campaigns such as Kick It Out and The Premier League’s No Room for Racism are well supported by professional sportspeople, coaches and sport organisations – people involved in sport are increasingly encouraged to challenge and report discrimination whenever they witness or experience it to make their environments welcoming and inclusive places for everyone.
-While there is support for these initiatives, it can be hard for individuals working or volunteering in sport settings to know how they can contribute to ensuring sport is welcoming to all and play their own small part in helping community cohesion and inclusion.
+Campaigns such as Kick It Out and The Premier League’s No Room for Racism are well supported by professional sportspeople, coaches and sport organisations – people involved in sport are increasingly encouraged to challenge and report discrimination whenever they witness or experience it, to help make their environments welcoming and inclusive places for everyone.
+While there is support for these initiatives, it can sometimes be hard for people to know how they can contribute to ensuring sport is welcoming to all and play their own small part in helping community cohesion and inclusion.

 The video below provides a short introduction to the course from Asad Qureshi – an experienced community coach and coach educator who was part of the original project team that developed the anti-racist coaching (ARC) model of practice which underpins the content of the course.